 Want to save money by taking your Gen Eds here and transferring to another institution?
 Looking for a class to take while home for the holidays or summer vacation?
 Need a subject-area brush up?
 The School of General Studies offers a full breadth of general education courses that transfer to our four-year college partners, allowing you to truly start here and go anywhere.
+Gen Eds are designed with intentional Artificial Intelligence (AI) integration to propel you forward in a technology-driven world.

 Communication Courses